FadyRezkGhattas/algorithmic-efficiency/datasets/README.md

 ImageNet:
 Register on https://image-net.org/ and run this script with the links to the ILSVRC2012 train and validation images.
+Also, for the ImagenetV2 test set, the link was moved to huggingface.
+Since the script downloads using tfds, then tensorflow==4.9.2 must be downloaded to include this [update](https://github.com/tensorflow/datasets/pull/4848).

 Note for tfds ImageNet, you may have to increase the max number of files allowed open at once using `ulimit -n 8192`.